The Governing Body contact details are as follows:

 The Midland Academies Trust Website: http://www.midlandacademiestrust.co.uk/

 A chartered public finance accountant and a trained town planner, Tim retired as Director of Finance for a major local authority in 2008.
-He now works as a consultant in finance and governance, and holds a number of non-executive roles.
-He is also the independent chair of the audit committees at North East Lincolnshire Council and North East Lincolnshire Clinical Commissioning Group.
-Tim is a trustee and non-executive director in the public and private sector of various local charities including Hinckley Homeless Group, CAB, Food Bank and Worklink.
+He is the independent chair of the audit committees at North East Lincolnshire Council and North East Lincolnshire Clinical Commissioning Group.
+Tim is a trustee and non-executive director in the public and private sector of various charities including Hinckley Homeless Group, CAB, Food Bank, Work link and the family and work initiative.

 Grace has been a member of the Raising Achievement Board since September 2013.She is a past pupil at the school and has also been a Governor at New College Nottingham.